ARM-software/astc-encoder/README.md

 Invoking `astcenc -help` gives an extensive help message, including usage instructions and details of all available command line options.
-A summary of the main encoder options are shown below.
+A summary of the main encoder options is shown below.

 ## Compressing an image